kengz/SLM-Lab/README.md

     - make `Training Configuration` same as MaxOSX
     - `Headless Mode (checked)`
     - save name: `3DBall`
-  - MacOSX `Dev` version
-    - make `Training Configuration` the same as `Inference Configuration`.
-This is to allow live debugging when developing agent.
-    - save name: `3DBall_Dev`

 3. Make the sure the built binaries are in `SLM-Env/Build/`.
 Commit the changes and push to the `SLM-Env` repo.
 New environment is now ready for Lab usage.